Bahamas logo using CSS3

 - Donate a few precious hours of your life.

-- Force those puny clients to do lots of calculations.
+- Force client browsers to do a lot of calculations.

 - Live with minor page zooming issues.